annakurtin/Lab5/README.md

 With this background, lets continue to investigate and screen for multi-collinearity (many cases of correlations between 2 variables) in our wolfkde dataframe.
 Lets next test 2 other variables, elk and deer…

+when building a model, look for stable coefficients and coefficients that don’t flip signs in the presence/absence of other variables.

+The methodology is to build models and pick the best one and then beat on it.

 ``` r
 ## lets test 2 other variables, elk and deer...